CheetahRobotics/Team10182/README.md

 Things we need to order:
 - [Relic Recover Field Kit from Andy Mark](http://www.andymark.com/FTC17-18-p/am-3600.htm).
 Be sure to order the version with no mats since we already have the mats.
+- We should try out the new [Rev Robotics Expansion Hub]

 Notes:
 - [Notes](Notes.md)